seymourpublic/demo-ecommerce/README.md

 Usage

+The following examples demonstrate how to use functions from the "actions" folder. getGraphRevenue

+The getGraphRevenue function fetches revenue data from the database and converts it into a format suitable for a graph.

+typescript

+import { getGraphRevenue } from "@/actions/revenue-utils";

+const storeId = "your-store-id";
+const graphData = await getGraphRevenue(storeId);
+console.log(graphData);

+getSalesCount

+The getSalesCount function retrieves the total sales count for a specific store from the database.

+typescript

+import { getSalesCount } from "@/actions/sales-utils";

+const storeId = "your-store-id";
+const salesCount = await getSalesCount(storeId);
+console.log("Total Sales Count:", salesCount);

+getStockCount

+The getStockCount function fetches the total stock count of active products for a specific store from the database.

+typescript

+import { getStockCount } from "@/actions/stock-utils";

+const storeId = "your-store-id";
+const stockCount = await getStockCount(storeId);
+console.log("Total Stock Count:", stockCount);

 [Describe how to run the application and access the dashboard.
 Provide any relevant login credentials or initial setup steps.]
 Database